 That doesn’t mean you cannot get splinters from them and sometimes you’ll see people rub them together a little, especially if a small child is going to use them.
 According to good Japanese table manners, your chopsticks should not touch the inside of your mouth, such as your tongue or lips.
 This is obviously difficult for small children, but should be manageable for well-mannered adults.

-And as fussy of Japanese table manners can get, there are far worse things you can do with chopsticks, such as breaking them apart with your teeth.
+And as fussy as Japanese table manners can get, there are far worse things you can do with chopsticks, such as breaking them apart with your teeth.
 Sticking chopsticks upright in a bowl of rice, which echoes a funeral ritual, is even more of a faux pas.